fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

-Both `seaborn` and `scikit-learn` provide built-in sample datasets that you can experiment with in order to get more practice with the material we\'ve covered in the book and to try out new techniques.
+Both `seaborn` and `scikit-learn` provide built-in sample datasets that you can experiment with in order to get more practice with the material we\'ve covered in the course and to try out new techniques.
 These datasets are often very clean and thus easy to work with.
 Once you\'re comfortable with the techniques, you can move on to finding data using the other resources that are mentioned in the following